bzimage-it/pegasus-bash/UserManual.md

 1. define PEGASUS_BASH_ROOT to point to the root directory where program is installed.
 A file named ```pegaso-bash.sh``` shall be present there.
 You can do that at the very beginnig of your script or export it in your bash initialization file, for example ```.bashrc```.
 2. execute a *source* command to import:
 ```$PEGASUS_BASH_ROOT/pegasus-bash.sh```
-followed by one or more *PACKAGES* indicating the list packages to be used by the script
+followed by one or more *PACKAGES* indicating the list packages to be used by the script.

 log package API
 ===============